jvasallo/s3_https_upload_portal/readme.md

 * Clone this repo
 * Make an elastic beanstalk zip archive:

-`zip -r archive.zip application.py libs requirements.txt static templates`
+`zip -r archive.zip application.py libs requirements.txt static templates .ebsextentions`

 Note; you must create a zip in this manner.
 Elastic Beanstalk requires all files unzip and NOT have a top level directory.
 If you 'download Zip' from GitHub, you get a top level directory and elastic beanstalk won't work.